lewis-j-mcewan/CalendarBooking/README.md

 # Calendar Booking Console Application
 This application is designed so a user can manage appointments within a 2024 calendar.
-Each booking timeslot is only 30mins, and any booking desired to be longer than this will need to book 2 or more slots .
+Each booking timeslot is only 30mins, and any booking desired to be longer than this will need to book 2 or more slots.
 Booking constraints include:
 - A booking can only be made between 9am-5pm.
 This means the last booking of the day will end at 5:30pm.
 - A booking cannot be made between 4pm-5pm on the second day of the third week of any month.